 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-Tip: Focus On Processes, Not People When Assigning Responsibilities
+Tip: Focus On Your Processes, Not People

-Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your team accountable for managing these.
+Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your organization accountable for managing these.
 This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.